Pion generalized parton distributions at zero skewness: NJL model framework

 \section{NJL model framework}

-In this section, we briefly introduce the Lagrangian flavor SU(2) NJL model.
-The NJL model has been successfully applied to many phenomena of physics, such as the pion and kaon PDFs~\cite{Hutauruk:2016sug}, EMFFs kaon~\cite{Ninomiya:2014kja}, the charge symmetry violation on PDFs and EMFFs~\cite{Hutauruk:2018zfk}, the fragmentation function~\cite{Bentz:2016rav}, the rho meson TMDs and EMFFs~\cite{Ninomiya:2017ggn,Carrillo-Serrano:2015uca,Hutauruk:2025bjd}, and the nuclear matter and neutron star properties~\cite{Bentz:2001vc,Noro:2023vkx}.
-The Lagrangian of the flavor SU(2) NJL model can be written as
+In this section, we briefly introduce the SU(2) flavor NJL model.
+The NJL model has been successfully applied to a wide range of physical phenomena, including pion and kaon PDFs~\cite{Hutauruk:2016sug}, kaon EMFFs~\cite{Ninomiya:2014kja}, charge symmetry violation in PDFs and EMFFs~\cite{Hutauruk:2018zfk}, fragmentation function~\cite{Bentz:2016rav}, rho meson TMDs and EMFFs~\cite{Ninomiya:2017ggn,Carrillo-Serrano:2015uca,Hutauruk:2025bjd}, as well as nuclear matter and neutron-star properties~\cite{Bentz:2001vc,Noro:2023vkx}.
+The Lagrangian of the SU(2) flavor NJL model is given by

-where the $G_\pi$, $G_\omega$, and $G_\rho$ are the scalar, $\omega$ and $\rho$ mesons coupling constants, respectively.
-The quark field is denoted by $\psi_q^{\dagger}$, and $\hat{m}_q$ is the (bare) current quark masses, where $q =(u,d)$.
-In this work, we consider $m_u =m_d$, which is called the SU(2) isospin symmetry.
+where $G_\pi$, $G_\omega$, and $G_\rho$ denote the scalar, $\omega$ and $\rho$ mesons coupling constants, respectively.
+The quark field with flavor $q =(u,d)$ is denoted by $\psi_q$, and $\hat{m}_q$ is the (bare) current quark masses, where $q =(u,d)$.
+In this work, we assume $m_u =m_d$, corresponding to SU(2) isospin symmetry.
 The gap equation in the NJL model is determined from the quark self-energy interaction, which gives